To be taken to where you can submit your proposal for 2023, please click here.

 We also invite accepted papers to be submitted to our journal, The Middle Ground Journal, for potential publication: http://themiddlegroundjournal.org/.
 Extra consideration will be given to papers for a special issue of the journal based on the conference theme.

 Further information about the MWWHA, including membership and conference registration (when it becomes available) can be found at http://www.mwwha.org.

 If you would like to download the CFPs as a pdf, please do so by clicking this link: MWWHA Conference CFP 2023.pdf.

-Presenters will be asked to become MWWHA members to be included in the conference.
+Presenters are asked to become MWWHA members to be included in the conference.
 Please, join the MWWHA to support the services that the MWWHA provides and to have full access to the MWWHA website.

-The deadline for submissions to the journal for this special issue is December 15, 2022.
+The deadline for submissions to the journal for a special issue is December 15, 2023.